noelabellera/Food-Mood/README.md

 [Click here to view the Trello Board](https://trello.com/b/COXrtKKD/food-mood)

 ## Unsolved Problems
-1. Narrowing down search by shortening the radius of the given zipcode
+1. Narrowing down search by shortening the radius of the given zip code
 2. Adding more keywords to the URL query to give more results (types of food) according to the weather
 3. Getting the time of the day from the weather API to change the weather icon from day to night.

 ## Next Steps
 * Add a message board for people to share their experiences
 * Add more features to the app and transform it to more than just a food suggestion app (music, movies)
-* Suggest recipes to cook according to the weather rather than going out to eat.
+* Suggest recipes to cook according to the weather rather than restaurants.
 * Add a share button to share with friends the results incase they want to join in on the dinning experience